How to Apply for a Japanese Tourist Visa

 Japanese Tourist Visa Fee in Nigeria

 A regular single-entry visa costs ₦9,100 as of the time of this writing.
-(2025 update: ₦12,500).
+(2025 update: ₦12,500; 2025 VFS Fees: ₦27,300 (single entry), ₦54,500 (multiple entry + $3.17 service charge and $30 courier fee).
 This amount is payable only in cash at the time of collection.
 The exact amount is expected.

 Japanese Tourist Visa Application in Nigeria and Kenya Processing Time

 It takes an average of 4-5 working days to get a response for a regular visa.
 However, this time may vary from one application to the next.
 My application was processed in 5 working days.
+If you’re applying in Nigeria, it could take up to 14 working days.

 What Next?

 The next part is a waiting game.
 At the moment, there is no way to track the status of your Japanese tourist visa application online.
-After I submitted my application, the lady who received them gave me a slip with a number to call in 10 working days.
+After I submitted my application, the lady who received it gave me a slip with a number to call in 10 working days.
 I certainly recommend that you submit your application at least a month before your trip.

 Japanese Tourist Visa Application from Kenya or Nigeria